abarker/typped/doc/sphinx_docs/juxtaposition_operators.rst

 described above.

-Note that when overloading by return type is being used you do not have unique type information for any parse subtree (subexpression) because it may not yet be resolved.
+Note that when overloading by return type is being used you do not have unique type information for any parse subtree (subexpression) obtained from the `recursive_parse` function because it may not yet be resolved.
 That is not implemented because it would require some sort of backtracking.
 You can, however, make use of the list of *possible* types at the current state of type resolution.